 He had this idea 15 years ago.
 That was back in 2003.

-He was single then, he is still living alone now.
+He was single then, and still is and living alone now.

 J is around 45 years old now, so this idea was seeded when he was 30 years old.

-He have been working in a roughly different field back then, and got really frustrated about working.
+He have been working in a different field back then, and got really frustrated about working.

 His friend asked him “so what are you going to do once you stop working?”.

-Back then, J probably have worked for 8 years and he was drinking pretty heavily.
+Back then, J probably have worked for 8 years and he was pretty much drunk on most days.

 His friend told him that if he continue his drinking ways, he would not only develop more health issues and also he would spend the rest of his life working.